Wednesday, February 19, 2014

 Isaiah 40:30-31

-Whenever I pity myself, feeling tired, desperate, boxed up and alone the above verse is my weapon to overcome with what I feel.
-I start to count His blessings and recall wonderful memories.
-This will make me smile.
+Whenever I feel pity for myself- tired, desperate, boxed in, and alone- I turn to the above verse as my weapon against these feelings.
+I begin to count His blessings and recall wonderful memories, which always brings a smile to my face.

 No comments: